 Sanctions imposed by the ASBE become part of an educator’s permanent record and are often forwarded to a federal database.
 If that happens, the educator in question may get barred from teaching anywhere in the country.

 For this reason, it’s best to have an aggressive lawyer if a complaint is filed against you at the ASBE.
 At Chelle Law, we’ll defend your rights and ensure you get a fair hearing.

 Educator Discipline and Oversight

-Under the Arizona Administrative Code (A.A.C.), Title 7, Chapter 2, Articles 7 and 13, the ASBE is required to maintain educator oversight and discipline.
-In line with this, the board investigates and imposes various disciplinary actions on certified and non-certified educators found to have involved themselves in misconduct.
+Under the Arizona Administrative Code (AAC), Title 7, Chapter 2, Articles 7 and 13, the ASBE is required to maintain educator oversight and discipline.
+In line with this, the board investigates and imposes various disciplinary actions on certified and non-certified educators who have been involved in misconduct.